robertojrojas/kube-bench-footloose-ignite/blog.md

 waiting for worker to be ready...
+Unable to connect to the server: EOF waiting for worker to be ready...
 Unable to connect to the server: EOF waiting for worker to be ready... waiting for worker to be ready...
-Unable to connect to the server: EOF waiting for worker to be ready...
-Unable to connect to the server: EOF waiting for worker to be ready... waiting for worker to be ready... waiting for worker to be ready... waiting for worker to be ready... waiting for worker to be ready...
 ....